mysmallidea/memberdrive-www/_includes/benefits_sales_letter.md

 <h3 class="highlight">MemberDrive ties together your broadcast, online, email, and social media outreach into one live, dynamic campaign.</h3>

-DJs can track real-time donation income and goal progress on a beautiful, glanceable DJ dashboard.
+Show hosts can track real-time donation income and goal progress on a beautiful, glanceable Show Host dashboard.
 Call operators see the same information and can enter donations over the phone with just a few keystrokes.

 <img src="/img/screenshots/MemberDrive-Dashboard.png" class="img-responsive">